DuCanhGH/DuCanhGH/README.md

 # Welcome to my GH page :) Nothing here, yeah.

 ## I have got a good grasp of:
-- JS, ReactJS
+- JS

 ## I know about:
-- Firebase
+- Firebase, MERN

 ## Planning to learn:
-- MongoDB (already in progress), React Native, C#?
+- React Native, C#?

 ## Incoming release:
-- Project Unknown - a MERN Stack website.
+- Project Unknown

-## Features coming to this website:

-- A place to share videos.

-- Chat (if I can actually get around to it).

 ## Features that need fixes:

-- Comment and reply system.
+- Comment and reply system //kind of fixed.

 - UI.